vmgp4FilipinoPaopleDev/Karaoify-privacy-policy/README.md

 KaraOkify Privacy Policy
-This document applies to KaraOkify, the karaoke app developed by Victor.
+This document applies to KaraOkify, the karaoke app developed by vmgp_4FilipinoPeopleDev.
 Please take time to read it carefully.

 📌 YouTube API Services
 KaraOkify uses YouTube API Services, so you must also agree to Google’s Privacy Policy.